smartinternz02/SI-GuidedProject-600840-1697472978/README.md

 Data Flow Diagram for Deep Learning Model For Detecting Diseases In Tea Leaves Solution Architecture for Deep Learning Model For Detecting Diseases In Tea Leaves

-File Name: Data Flow Diagram for Deep Learning Model For Detecting Diseases In Tea Leaves

-Proposed Solution for Deep Learning Model For Detecting Diseases In Tea Leaves

-Solution Architecture for Deep Learning Model For Detecting Diseases In Tea Leaves
+File Name: Data Flow Diagram for Deep Learning Model For Detecting Diseases In Tea Leaves, Proposed Solution for Deep Learning Model For Detecting Diseases In Tea Leaves, Solution Architecture for Deep Learning Model For Detecting Diseases In Tea Leaves

 PHASE-3
 Technology Stack for the project